 The question is too complex for a simple answer, and there are too many variables in play.

 - Alkaline ionized water from a water ionizer and natural alkaline spring water are best for dogs.

 - Water ionizers with molecular hydrogen infusion are best.

 - Stick with a lower alkaline pH similar to what’s found in natural alkaline spring water.
 The Eternal spring water pH of 7.8 to 8.2 is a perfect example.
-Water ionizers allow you to choose the pH of your ionized water.
+Ionizers allow you to choose the pH of your drinking water.

-- If you’re very concerned, test your dog’s urine to ensure it’s between 6.0 and 7.0 max.
+- If you’re very concerned, test your dog’s urine periodically to ensure it’s between 6.0 and 7.0 max.

-- Avoid strong alkaline water and water with high mineral content
+- Avoid high alkaline water and water with high mineral content

 Best of luck with your furry friends!